faruktoptas/okmocker/README.md

     okHttpClientBuilder.addInterceptor(OkMockerWriteInterceptor())
 }
 ```
 Run the app.
 Responses from the server will be saved to the external storage.
 Don't forget to grant `WRITE_EXTERNAL_STORAGE` permission.
-(If your app doesn't need `WRITE_EXTERNAL_STORAGE` permission you can add this permission to a specific build variant that you run the tests)
+(If your app doesn't need `WRITE_EXTERNAL_STORAGE` permission [you can add this permission to a specific build variant](https://medium.com/android-bits/implement-build-variant-specific-permissions-a330540871b0) that you run the tests)

-### Step 2 - Pull responses to assets
+### Step 2 - Pull responses from device storage to assets folder
 Pull saved responses to assets under `androidTest` folder.
 ```bash
 adb pull /sdcard/okmock app/src/androidTest/assets